The Refugee Company

 What is needed for social impact?

 Fleur Bakker: You have all these big shelters now.
-I think if every village takes up 10, 20 people and we all just start cooking and eating with each other; the solutions would come out of society.
-It starts really simple — by you meeting someone and then you think, “Hey, but I know a carpenter, so I can maybe connect you guys.”
+If every village takes up 10, 20 people and we all just start cooking and eating with each other; the solutions would come out of society.
+It starts really simple — by you meeting someone, you’ll think, “Hey, you are a carpenter, I know a carpenter, so I can maybe connect you guys.”

 What do you think?
 [Fleur looks at Jay].